Pytest and unittest are Python testing frameworks used to write and run code tests in Python, often for unit testing purposes.

 What Is Unittest?

-Unittest, also known as the built-in Python testing framework, is part of the standard library.
+Unittest, also known as the built-in Python testing framework, is part of the Python standard library.
 It’s inspired by the xUnit style of testing and provides a robust set of features for writing and executing test cases.
 Unittest is known for its simplicity and compatibility with older versions of Python, making it a reliable choice for many developers.

 How to Write Tests With Pytest